SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 The Sumo Logic Style Guide is a guide to language at Sumo Logic, so that we can speak as one company with a unified voice, and know what we mean when we talk about our product.
 The Style Guide began as a document used by the Documentation team to make decisions about tone, voice, and word usage.
 We thought it would be useful to share with everyone in our community.

 This is a living document.
-If you've wondered about the usage of the name of a component, a feature in the UI, or any other word usage, and you don't find that term here, please let us know.
+If you're looking for a style rule or UI component usage that's not defined here, let us know.
 The Documentation team will look it up and add usage guidance.
-Likewise, if you disagree with any usage defined here, please let us know and we'll update as necessary.

 ## Writing Resources